0x1DOCD00D/nebulaISSRE2024/README.md

 ### Cinnamon Telemetry Agent
 In order to properly run Nebula and collect the metrics, you need to setup Lightbend Telemtry.
 Since it is a commercial software, you need a license: https://developer.lightbend.com/docs/telemetry/current//setup/setup.html

-We removed the credentials and the .jar of the Agent for this repository not to violate the license agreement of the software.

 Before running our Cinnamon Instrumentation we have to install Docker https://docs.docker.com/get-docker/